manucastellani/Tech_Art_Manuel_Castellani/Maya_Scripts/RenamingTool/README.md

 Center Pivot.

 ### **🛠️ Installation & Usage**
-Step-by-Step Guide
+### **Step-by-Step Guide*
 To ensure the tool runs correctly in your Maya session, follow these steps:

-Copy the Code: Go to the SCRIPT_CODE.md file in this folder and copy the entire code block.
+Copy the Code: Go to the RenamingTool_Script.mel file in this folder and copy the entire code block.

 Open Script Editor: In Autodesk Maya, open the Script Editor (bottom right icon or Windows > General Editors > Script Editor).